kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 does not already exist and ensure that it is properly prepared for use.

-This command only works "in cluster".
-This is a point-in-time limitation.
+This command is one of those requiring [OS namespace consistency](#os-namespace-consistency).

 Preparing for use includes using kube-bind to import the definitions of `SyncTarget` and `Location`.
 If that has not already been done then